“An absolutely new idea is one of the rarest things known to man.” - Thomas More

 Yet, we must persist.
 Anyone committed to the broader welfare of the state (however the "state" manifests in each respective epoch) must confront the excesses of aristocratic power.
 Most of the folks predisposed to such advocacy tend to find themselves among the aristocracy, and therefore, they are usually best positioned to police it in each instance.

-Russell no doubt encountered this same tension, especially given his obvious and self-consciously privileged origin.
+Bertrand Russell no doubt encountered this same tension, especially given his obvious and self-consciously privileged origin.
 But, we cannot let ourselves become so consumed with doubt that we cease to check the power of a self-serving elite; in keeping with Russell's critique, we need to challenge their certainty.

 ---